shilangyu/async-worker/README.md

 ### common mistakes

-Because web workers exist in a different thread the passed function does not have access to your current context variables.
+Because web workers/worker threads exist in a different thread the passed function does not have access to your current context variables.
 To pass in variables please add them as additional parameters and accept them in your functions.
 This will **not** work:

 ```ts
 //...